 (9.8 miles) difficult

-The biggest challenge about this trail is the length as well as several sections that are steep.
+The biggest challenges on this trail are the length and several sections that are steep.
 Cutting up through Ragged Mountain, the trail elevates to 1,200 feet with wild blueberries along the way.
 From the ridgeline, the Georges River watershed, views of Mt.
 Washington, the White Mountains, and Maine’s western mountains, are visible with the Penobscot Bay to the east.
 There are also smaller sections of the trail to try.
 Directions.

-To learn more about why we love Maine so much year round—check out our past blogs on the Maine Lobster Festival website.
+To learn more about why we love Maine so much year-round, check out our past Maine Lobster Festival blogs.